Dub Pistols

-Dub Pistols is an English electronic music band founded in 1996 by Barry Ashworth and Jason O'Bryan.
+Dub Pistols are an English electronic music band founded in 1996 by Barry Ashworth and Jason O'Bryan.

 Career

 The band's first singles were "There's Gonna Be a Riot" and "Best Got Better" in 1998.
 Their first album, Point Blank, came out the same year.
 Their albums Six Million Ways to Live and Y4K: Next Level Breaks were released in 2001.

 To date, they have released seven studio albums as well as contributing to numerous film soundtracks, including Blade II, Bad Company, Piranha 3D and Mystery Men.
 They have also released a significant number of remixed tracks from other artists.
 The most notable of these include a remix of Ian Brown's "Dolphins Were Monkeys", Limp Bizkit's "My Way", the Crystal Method's "Do It", and Moby's "James Bond Theme".

 Their third album, Speakers and Tweeters was released in 2007 through Sunday Best and features T. K. Lawrence, JMS, Blade, Rodney P and Terry Hall.
 Their fourth album Rum'n'Coke was released in May 2009.
 Their fifth album, Return of the Pistoleros was released in 2015 on Rob Da Bank's label Sunday Best Recordings.
 Their sixth album Crazy Diamonds was released in 2017 followed by their seventh album Addict, released in October 2020.
 Their latest studio album Frontline will be released in March 2023.